 The back plane of the fusionTrack is presented on Figure 3.3.
 The Ethernet interface provides both communication and power.
-On older fusionTrack device versions, the device is switched on / off using the power switch (7).
-Finally the two LEDs indicate the status and the speed of the Ethernet communication.
+On older fusionTrack device versions, the device is switched on / off using the power switch (8).
+The extension port (10) is not intended for user connections.
+Finally the two LEDs indicate the status and the speed of the Ethernet communication (see Section 3.2.3).